IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

 ## Collaborating with others

-If you wish others to access and/or collaborate with you on the database you simply have to add them as "Project members" in GitLab.
-Under `Project -> Settings -> Members` select your collaborator and choose "Maintainer" (read and write access) as their role permission:
+If you wish others to access and/or collaborate with you on the database, you simply have to add them as "Project members" in GitLab.
+Under `Project -> Settings -> Members`, select your collaborator and choose "Maintainer" (read and write access) as their role permission:

 <img src="pics/GitLab-addMember.png" width="75%" style="display: block; margin: auto;" />

-Once this is set, the collaborator is able to clone the repository using their own credentials:
+Once this is set, the collaborator is able to clone the repository using their own credentials (they have to create a personal access token just like you did, see above):

 ```r